hasura/graphql-engine/docs/graphql/manual/schema/default-values/column-presets.rst

-Setting default values for fields using role based column presets
+Setting default values for fields using role-based column presets
 =================================================================

 .. contents:: Table of contents